Written By Tim Shaughnessy and Timothy F. Kauffman

-We must, therefore, caution those who would otherwise be prone to vagueness and ambiguity when responding to serious doctrinal error.
+We must, therefore, caution those who would otherwise be prone to vagueness and ambiguity when responding to such serious doctrinal error.
 It is never helpful to duck and dodge or hem and haw over issues concerning the gospel.
-Paul asks the question, “if the bugle gives an indistinct sound, who will get ready for battle?”
-(1 Corinthians 14:8)[iii].
+Paul asks the question, “For if the trumpet give an uncertain sound, who shall prepare himself to the battle?”
+(1 Corinthians 14:8).[iii]
 When the gospel is at stake we must take to the battlefield to defend it, but who will get ready for battle if we give an indistinct sound.
-This is why it is necessary that we be emphatically clear in our response.
-We do not want to give an indistinct sound with respect to this gospel issue.
+Therefore, it is necessary that we be emphatically clear in our response lest we give an indistinct sound with respect to this gospel issue.

 Final Judgment, Justification & Salvation